Second Battle of El Alamein: Subsequent operations

 The Eighth Army was surprised by the Axis withdrawal and confusion caused by redeployments between the three corps meant they were slow in pursuit, failing to cut off Rommel at Fuka and Mersa Matruh.
 The Desert Air Force failed to make a maximum effort to bomb a disorganised and retreating opponent, which on 5 November was within range and confined to the coast road.
 Supply shortages and a belief that the Luftwaffe were about to get strong reinforcements, led the DAF to be cautious, reduce the number of offensive sorties on 5 November and protect the Eighth Army.

 Battle of El Agheila

 The Axis made a fighting withdrawal to El Agheila but the Axis troops were exhausted and had received few replacements, while Montgomery had planned to transport material over great distances, to provide the Eighth Army with 2400 t of supplies per day.
 Huge quantities of engineer stores had been collected to repair the coast road; the railway line from El Alamein to Fort Capuzzo, despite having been blown up in over 200 places, was quickly repaired.
-In the month after Eighth Army reached Capuzzo, the railway carried 133000 ST of supplies.
+In the month after the Eighth Army reached Capuzzo, the railway carried 133000 ST of supplies.
 Benghazi handled 3000 ST a day by the end of December, rather than the expected 800 ST.